souramoo/souramoo/README.md

 - Especially interested in **applying deep learning to medicine** and I've contributed to [tensorflow](https://github.com/tensorflow/tensor2tensor/pull/1550). 🧠

-- I'm **Co-President of St Catharine's College MCR** (the society for graduate students) and I publish parts of our online infrastructure including... 🎓
+- I was **Co-President of St Catharine's College MCR** (the society for graduate students) and I published parts of our online infrastructure including... 🎓
    - The [formal hall booking system](https://github.com/souramoo/mcr-formal-hall)
    - Projects to **improve transparency for social good**, e.g. the [accommodation database](https://github.com/souramoo/mcr-room-database) to easily compare college rents with the private market, and used to negotiate rent arrangements on behalf of all of the graduate students.